Blog

 This is why fluorescence imaging has been called a "rapid-screening" method by the research community.
 It trades the polymer-by-polymer identification of FTIR for speed and accessibility — while maintaining accuracy for the question most people actually care about: how much plastic is in my water?

-Our Method vs. UCLA's
+Our Method vs. the Leonard et al. Protocol

-| Step | UCLA Study | The Water Map | |------|-----------|---------------| | Sample prep | Density separation + vacuum filtration | Vacuum filtration through 0.45μm membrane | | Staining | Nile Red | Nile Red | | Excitation | Blue light (~470nm) via smartphone attachment | Blue light (450-490nm) via fluorescence microscope | | Emission filter | Orange longpass filter | Orange emission filter (520nm+) | | Imaging | Smartphone camera with 3D-printed opti-mechanical attachment | Fluorescence microscope with standardized magnification | | Quantification | Automated algorithm | Manual count from fluorescence image | | Detection limit | ~10μm | Sub-micron (0.45μm filter) |
+| Step | Leonard et al. 2022 | The Water Map | |------|-----------|---------------| | Sample prep | Density separation + vacuum filtration | Vacuum filtration through 0.45μm membrane | | Staining | Nile Red | Nile Red | | Excitation | Blue light (~470nm) via smartphone attachment | Blue light (450-490nm) via fluorescence microscope | | Emission filter | Orange longpass filter | Orange emission filter (520nm+) | | Imaging | Smartphone camera with 3D-printed opti-mechanical attachment | Fluorescence microscope with standardized magnification | | Quantification | Automated algorithm | Manual count from fluorescence image | | Detection limit | ~10μm | Sub-micron (0.45μm filter) |

-The core innovation in the UCLA study was the custom 3D-printed attachment that turns a smartphone into a fluorescence microscope.
+The core innovation in the paper was the custom 3D-printed attachment that turns a smartphone into a fluorescence microscope.
 We use a dedicated fluorescence microscope, which gives us more control over magnification and exposure — but the underlying detection mechanism is exactly the same: blue light excites Nile Red, plastic fluoresces, everything else doesn't.

 What Fluorescence Imaging Can and Can't Do